Solve VLC not Playing HEVC Videos & Play HEVC Files with VLC

-HEVC, or H.265, is used by many advanced cameras such as GoPro, DJI, 4K DSLR cameras, iPhone, etc. Therefore, the HEVC videos often come in high specifics like 60fps, 10bit, 4K, and even 8K resolutions.
+HEVC, or H.265, is used by many advanced cameras such as GoPro, DJI, 4K DSLR cameras, iPhone, etc. Therefore, the HEVC videos often come in high specifications like 60fps, 10bit, 4K, and even 8K resolutions.
 As a result, even though VLC has HEVC codec built-in, you may still see different VLC problems playing HEVC files.
-Below we have some examples of typical VLC errors you may get during playback of the HEVC files:
+Below are some examples:

-- Blank video but the audio keeps playing.
-Sometimes HEVC video is a black screen or the video freezes, but you can still hear audio playing.
+- Blank video or gray screen but the audio keeps playing.
+Sometimes HEVC video is a black/gray screen or the video freezes, but you can still hear audio playing.

 - Half of the video goes black (lower left half triangle), but the video (upper right half triangle) keeps playing and audio keeps playing.

-- VLC won't open the HEVC file with a message saying that VLC dosen't support HVC1 codec.
+- VLC won't open the HEVC file with a message saying that VLC doesn't support HVC1/HEV1 codec.